MKortmann/Paint/README.md

 ## In Development

+  - Save and Load Images from Storage
+  - To make the program faster we are thinking to remove jQuery!
+Because it does not helped us so much.
+I think ES6 is already so powerful to do everything that jQuery does.
+Date: 21.06.2019
   - VERY IMPORTANT: code refactor: improve OOP: object oriented classes hierarchy.
 (Maybe also Model Object View).
   - Work with many input devices as mouse, pencil, fingers, keyboard.